 In 2012, Something Awful Let’s Players slowbeef and Diabetus expressed interest in doing a Retsupurae parody of PewDiePie’s videos due to fan request.
 The duo claimed that they wanted to do something special with the parody, given PewDiePie’s rapid rise in popularity, though they were also somewhat ambivalent due to concerns that the video would upset the “Bro Army”, and possibly put the channel at risk due to some of YouTube’s policies.
 PewDiePie eventually gave them a seal of approval in the form of a letter to slowbeef.

-slowbeef and Diabetus eventually called on the fanbase to post comedic reactions to clips of PewDiePie’s content.
+slowbeef and Diabetus eventually called on their own fanbase to post comedic reactions to clips of PewDiePie’s content.
 The resulting video was called “Adults React To PewDiePie”, which was released on October 14th, 2012 (shown below, left).
 A “worksafe” version of the video (cutting out various reactions alluding to drugs and violence) was released the following day (shown below, right).
 Both videos were met with largely positive reception from the YouTube community and harshly negative reception from a majority of PewDiePie’s fans.
 Due to the controversy surrounding the video, “Adults React” became the most watched and liked video on the channel in the span of a few days.